We need a bit of time to relax, refresh and spend time with whānau.

 Flood damage to marae in Cyclone Gabrielle's wake has communities calculating what to do to save precious taonga.

 Whanau of Tangoio Marae, north of Napier, are taking toll of the damage unleashed last week.
 Hori Reti its chairperson (pictured above) said in a Stuff article “All the carvings, all the tukutuku panels will need to be carefully removed from the whare.”
 “It will be damaged so there will be some restoration that does need to take place.
 But the majority of those taonga, we're confident that we will be able to salvage fully.”
 See the full Stuff article here and the Newshub video clip here.
-Details on how to contribute to their clean up costs are given here or here.
-The enormous repository of folk art, artifacts and antiques is being sold 18 months after the collector & ex-Museum Director John Perry died.
-John had warehoused his collection in an old Helensville cinema and had spent the last years of his life selling items through his shop-front.
+Details on how to contribute to their clean up costs are given here or here. |

 Antique & ArtStories from New Zealand and over the seas Archives

-August 2023
+November 2023

 Categories